Have you ever felt that going to see your physician or going to the hospital is like stepping onto an assembly line?

 Such as going to the emergency department with a headache and getting a CT scan to rule out an aneurysm or a brain tumor.

-Or, as in this video example, being worked up for a heart attack when the most likely diagnosis is a simple case of heartburn.
-(Warning: video contains some bad language!)
+Or, as in this video example, being worked up for a heart attack … read on

 A group of researchers out of the University of Pittsburgh did an interesting study.
 They looked at over 400 magazine and TV ads for cancer treatment centers to see how marketers tried to attract patients.